 Power markets, due to non-storability and low price elasticity, are susceptible to many forms of manipulation.
 The ability of portfolio generators – where market structures are imperfectly competitive - to exert market power and foreclose rivals in short-term decentralized markets has already been discussed.

 While we support the development of clearing real-time markets, clearing “pool” mechanisms do raise their own market power concerns.
 Auction theory suggests that a clearing second-price auction generally raises the scope for market power.
+[Is this what PJM does – or do they operate a different form of auction – what is the “correct” real-time auction mechanism?]
 Sellers can easily shape their bids in a way that minimizes the risk in attempting to raise prices, by limiting the quantities bid in at above true (opportunity) costs.
 Clearing mechanisms allow bidders to artificially increase the slope of supply offers at or near expected quantity levels, so that if the strategy is successful then prices are set high for all units sold.
 If the price raising strategy is not successful, then few risks have been incurred as most quantities have been offered in at a safe level.

 Alternatives to clearing mechanisms in day ahead and forward markets